MoisesExpositoAlonso/aGWA/README.txt

 python parsie_positions_fromhaplotypes.py 1
 parse_positions_chr.R

+This needs the chromosomepainter input to be able to get the original map positions of SNPs.

 (D) Posthot analyses
 (D.1) Plot a classic Manhattan plot.
 Given a fingewa_chrX.RObject this file will load the finegwas results of the 5 genomes and the genome map positions and produe a manhattan plot.